Sexual Health Training for Clinicians | Transcend Training Institute

 Evidence-based throughout

-Grounded in peer-reviewed research, DSM-5-TR and ICD-11 diagnostic frameworks, and current sex therapy literature.
+Grounded in peer-reviewed research, DSM-5-TR and ICD-11 frameworks, and current sex therapy literature.
 Theoretical models are taught in critical context, including their limitations.

 Trauma-informed by design

-GSER-inclusive throughout
+GSERD-inclusive throughout

 Asynchronous and flexible